Fused Audio Instance and Representation for Respiratory Disease Detection: Related work

-The majority of studies are centered on traditional machine learning techniques by building a classifier using extracted audio features of cough or respiratory sounds. \citet{botha_detection_2018} study a combination of log spectral energies and \acrfull{mfcc} in screening tuberculosis using cough sounds of 38 subjects acquired in a specially designed facility.
-The authors achieve an accuracy of 0.98 and an \acrfull{auc} of 0.95 for the given task. \citet{pahar_automatic_2021} investigate a similar task on cough sounds of 51 healthy and tuberculosis individuals in a primary healthcare clinic.
-The authors propose a linear regression model on extracted features, namely \acrshort{mfcc}, log spectral energies, \acrfull{zcr}, and kurtosis, which leads to a sensitivity and specificity of 0.93 and 0.95, respectively. \citet{song_diagnosis_2015} studies breath sounds to classify pneumonia among 376 children at three children's hospitals in Bangladesh.
+We briefly present the related work in body sound analysis for pulmonary diseases with a primary emphasis on the \acrshort{covid19} use case.
+Before \acrshort{covid19}, there is a well-established line of research on body sound analysis for pulmonary disorders such as tuberculosis, pneumonia, or \acrfull{copd}.
+Due to the urgency of the pandemic, this field of research has expanded and seen growing interest in newly developed techniques and collected datasets.
+Most studies are centered on traditional machine learning techniques by building a classifier using extracted audio features of cough or respiratory sounds.
+Botha et al.\cite{botha_detection_2018} study a combination of log spectral energies and \acrfull{mfcc} in screening tuberculosis using cough sounds of 38 subjects acquired in a specially designed facility.
+The authors achieve an accuracy of 0.98 and an \acrfull{auc} of 0.95 for the given task.
+Pahar et al.\cite{pahar_automatic_2021} investigate a similar task on cough sounds of 51 healthy and tuberculosis individuals in a primary healthcare clinic.
+The authors propose a linear regression model on extracted features, namely \acrshort{mfcc}, log spectral energies, \acrfull{zcr}, and kurtosis, which leads to a sensitivity and specificity of 0.93 and 0.95, respectively.
+Song\cite{song_diagnosis_2015} studies breath sounds to classify pneumonia among 376 children at three children's hospitals in Bangladesh.
 The author extracts a total of 18 acoustic features for the \acrfull{knn} and \acrfull{svm} classifier.
-The proposed method achieves 0.9198 accuracy, 0.9206 sensitivity, and 0.9068 specificity. \citet{altan_deep_2020} investigate on multichannel lung sounds of 50 subjects from a multi-media respiratory database \cite{altan_multimedia_2017} to classify \acrshort{copd}.
+The proposed method achieves 0.9198 accuracy, 0.9206 sensitivity, and 0.9068 specificity.
+Antan et al.\cite{altan_deep_2020} investigate on multichannel lung sounds of 50 subjects from a multi-media respiratory database \cite{altan_multimedia_2017} to classify \acrshort{copd}.
 The authors develop a Deep Belief Network using features extracted using the Hilbert-Huang transform \cite{huang_empirical_1998}.
-The model achieves 93.67\% accuracy, 91\% sensitivity, and 96.33\% specificity. \citet{xu_listen2cough_2021} propose a multi-instance learning framework to process raw cough recordings and detect multiple pulmonary disorders including asthma and \acrshort{copd}.
+The model achieves 0.9367 accuracy, 0.91 sensitivity, and 0.9633 specificity.
+Xu et al.\cite{xu_listen2cough_2021} propose a multi-instance learning framework to process raw cough recordings and detect multiple pulmonary disorders including asthma and \acrshort{copd}.
 The presented framework achieves an F1-score of more than 0.8 in classifying healthy vs. unhealthy, obstructive vs. non-obstructive, and \acrshort{copd} vs. asthma.
-A recent and detailed review of disease classification from cough sounds can be found in \citep{serrurier_past_2022}.
+Kim et al.\cite{kim_accurate_2022} develop a deep learning approach to detect wheezing in children.
+The proposed framework consists of a ResNet34 model for spectrogram input and a \acrfull{mlp} for clinical data.
+The method has an \acrshort{auc} of 0.891 and F1 score of 0.872 on a private breathing audio dataset.
+Petmezas et al.\cite{petmezas_automated_2022} propose a hybrid CNN-LSTM network to classify four types of lung sounds, namely normal, crackles, wheezes, and both crackles and wheezes.
+The model achieves state-of-the-art performance on the ICBHI 2017 dataset with an accuracy of 0.7369.
+A recent and detailed review of disease classification from cough and respiratory sounds can be found in the work of Serrurier et al.\cite{serrurier_past_2022} and Xie et al.\cite{xia_exploring_2022}.